paresh-bhagat/NotesTaker-API/README.md

 # NotesTaker

 REST API for users to save notes.
 It supports CRUD operations for notes.
 User can signup then login to generate a web token for using this API.
+It is based on monolithic architecture.

 ## Tech Used